Fire and rescue services

 More information:

+The standard of health facilities in Canada is similar to Australia.
 You might not be able to access public health care unless you're a resident of a Canadian province.
-There's no reciprocal health care agreement between Australia and Canada.
+Walk-in clinics are found in major cities.
+Many doctors won't take new patients.

 Expect to pay up-front for medical services.